 Wellness program once skilled physical therapy has concluded

 Hand Therapy:St. Luke's employs a full-time Certified Hand Therapist (CHT), the only outpatient CHT in Polk and Rutherford Counties.

 Hand therapy is the discipline that addresses injuries and conditions of the hand, wrist, elbow and shoulder.

 Certified hand therapists are either occupational or physical therapists who have specialized training in treating upper extremity conditions.
-Through advanced study and continued professional development, a certified hand therapist must pass a rigorous exam and demonstrate competency every five years.
+Through advanced study and continued professional development, a certified hand therapist must pass a rigorous exam to demonstrate competency.

-Our hand therapists work closely with physicians and clients to provide individualized care.
+Our hand therapist works closely with physicians and clients to provide individualized care.
 Treatment often begins within days of the injury or surgery and continues until the client has returned to work and/or a productive lifestyle.